 - Decisions are normally made within 6 weeks, and funding will be disbursed in Spring Quarter.

 - Grant recipients who will travel outside the United States are required to complete the IPREP workshop on international preparation.
-The workshop will be held on Friday, May 18, 2018 from 3:00pm - 5:30pm.
 Instructions for workshop registration will be provided to Major Grant recipients at a later date.

 - Recipients become members of a scholarly mentoring community.
 This includes special events, preparing for a capstone project or honors, fellowships and graduate school advising.

-- Grant recipients who will travel outside the United States are required to complete the IPREP workshop on international preparation.
-The workshop will be held on Friday, May 18, 2018 from 3:00pm - 5:30pm.
+- Grant recipients who will travel outside the United States are required to complete the International Travel Preparation workshop.
 Instructions for workshop registration will be provided to Chappell Lougee recipients at a later date.

-- Conference Grants of up to $1500 support students who have been accepted to present their own project results at a professional or scholarly conference.
+- Conference Grants of up to $1,500 support students who have been accepted to present their own project findings at a professional or scholarly conference.

 - Travel to student-run conferences, conferences specifically for students, or to attend conferences (but not give presentations) is not funded.